 Explore the CTE programs offered at your school.
 If you are uncertain of your career aspirations or plans for higher education, CTE can prepare you with skills that get you a high paying job that will allow you time to explore potential careers prior incurring substantial college debt.
 Additionally, if you are certain that the four-year college track is your aspiration; many CTE programs can better prepare you to be successful in college/university.
 Industry credentials have also been proven to better prepare you for the college experience, often times even opening up part-time job opportunities while attending college.

-Resources for Vocational Students and Vocational Job Seekers in Virginia
+Resources for Vocational School Students in Virginia

 There are plenty of resources available to help you learn more about vocational education and skilled jobs in Virginia: